Staging your home for sale: standout in a competitive market

 Let in natural light

-You may want to consider removing heavy drapes and replace them with light-coloured curtains or blinds that allow natural light to filter in.
+You may want to consider removing heavy drapes and replacing them with light-coloured curtains or blinds that allow natural light to filter in.
 Clean your windows inside and out to maximise the amount of light that enters your home.

 Rearrange furniture